xyproto/algernon/README.md

 The theme can be `light`, `dark`, `redbox`, `bw`, `github`, `wing`, `material`, `neon`, `default` or a path to a CSS file.
 Or `style.gcss` can exist in the same directory.

+An overview of available syntax highlighting styles can be found at the [Chroma Style Gallery](https://xyproto.github.io/splash/docs/).

 HTTPS certificates with Let's Encrypt and Algernon
 --------------------------------------------------

-Follow the guide at [certbot.eff.org](https://certbot.eff.org/) for the "None of the above" web server, then start `algernon` with `--cert=/etc/letsencrypt/live/mydomain.yoga/cert.pem --key=/etc/letsencrypt/live/mydomain.yoga/privkey.pem` where `mydomain.yoga` is replaced with your own domain name.
+Follow the guide at [certbot.eff.org](https://certbot.eff.org/) for the "None of the above" web server, then start `algernon` with `--cert=/etc/letsencrypt/live/mydomain.space/cert.pem --key=/etc/letsencrypt/live/mydomain.space/privkey.pem` where `mydomain.space` is replaced with your own domain name.

-First make Algernon serve a directory for the domain, like `/srv/mydomain.yoga`, then use that as the webroot when configuring `certbot` with the `certbot certonly` command.
+First make Algernon serve a directory for the domain, like `/srv/mydomain.space`, then use that as the webroot when configuring `certbot` with the `certbot certonly` command.

 Remember to set up a cron-job or something similar to run `certbot renew` every once in a while (every 12 hours is suggested by [certbot.eff.org](https://certbot.eff.org/)).
 Also remember to restart the algernon service after updating the certificates.
+A way to refresh the certificates without restarting Algernon will be implemented in the future.

 Releases